1kabocha (danhobak, 단호박) or small pumpkin, about 2 pounds

-1 to 2tablespoonsbrown sugaradjust to your liking or omit
+1 to 2tablespoonsbrown sugaradjust to taste or omit

 When the squash is cool enough to handle, scoop out the flesh (or peel the skin off).

 You can purée the cooked squash at this point if you want, using a blender (make sure to use some of the 3 cups of water required below).
-I usually just mash it with a spoon or potato masher while cooking.
-I like a little bit of squash lumps in my porridge.
+Or use an immersion blender or simply mash it with a spoon or potato masher while cooking if you like a little bit of squash lumps in my porridge.

 In a blender, grind the soaked glutinous rice with 1 cup of water as finely as possible.